Hormone pearls through the decades

-- The reduction in hormones starts to effect your weight.
+- The reduction in hormones starts to affect your weight.
 Women start gaining 3-5 pounds per decade.
 Fat begins to be deposited around the waist. (it might take years to notice)

-- Your skin begins to loose the hyaluronic acid and you are more susceptible to the development of acne.
+- Your skin begins to lose the hyaluronic acid and you are more susceptible to the development of acne.

 Fifth Decade: The 40’s